 If you want to know as soon as the District makes a decision regarding closing, or delaying school, be sure you "like" our Facebook and Twitter pages!
 Parents, families, and employees will also receive weather notifications through our automated phone and email system.

 When making inclement weather decisions, one of the first, and most important, issues the district must consider is transportation.
 Thousands of our students ride the bus to and from school every day.
 Many others ride in cars with their parents or families.
 As the safety of our students is always District 7's first priority, we must consider the condition of our roads and transportation hazards when it comes to inclement weather.
 After an inclement weather event, our transportation team does a thorough examination of major and secondary roads throughout the district.
 If any snow, ice or hazards still exist, this weighs heavily on the District's decision to cancel, delay, or open school.

-- Notification will also immediately be sent out through our phone notification and email system, our Facebook and Twitter pages, and our District and school websites
+- Notification will also immediately be sent out through our Facebook and Twitter pages, and an alert will be added to the homepage of our District and school websites

 - When possible, District administrators, along with Superintendents from all Spartanburg County districts, try to make inclement weather decisions the night before to allow parents, families and employees as much advance notice as we can.
 Notifcation will be sent out through an automated phone call

-- Notification will also immediate be sent out through our phone notification and email system, our Facebook and Twitter pages, and our District and school websites
+- Notification will also immediate be sent out through our Facebook and Twitter pages, and posted as an alert on our District and school websites

 - Local TV stations, including WYFF, WSPA, FOX, and WLOS, along with the Spartanburg Herald Journal, will also be notified